 The following is a Lucidchart diagram for the absolute complement of A in U. The gray section shows everything outside A. In the musical instrument case, that would be everyone who does not play the piano.

 A fast food Venn diagram illustrating set theory

 To help you solidify the practical application of set theory, let’s walk through an example.
 We’ll start with a survey of the fast food preferences of three people.
 These three people, whom we’ll assign A, B, and C, indicate which restaurants they enjoy.
 A three-circle diagram covers every possibility: that a restaurant will be chosen by no respondents, one, two, or all three.

 Here were the results:

 Now it’s time to create a Venn diagram representing the results.
 We started with this template below.
 It uses the symbol we explained, ∩, to show the intersection between two and three sets.
-This means there are 8 regions that our restaurants could go in.Click to open
+There are eight regions that our restaurants could occupy.

 Here’s what the final diagram looks like:

 Now we have a visual aid if we are choosing where these three people should go out for lunch!

 If you’re interested in learning more about set theory and creating high-quality Venn diagrams, there are several resources available.
 For example, the Stanford Encyclopedia has an introduction to Basic Set Theory.